oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Modin_Vs_Pandas/README.md

-# Modin Vs. Pandas Performance Sample
+# Modin* Vs. Pandas Performance Sample

-The `Modin Vs. Pandas Performance` code illustrates how to use Modin* to replace the Pandas API.
-The sample compares the performance of Modin and the performance of Pandas for specific dataframe operations.
+The `Modin* Vs. Pandas Performance` code illustrates how to use Modin* to replace the Pandas API.
+The sample compares the performance of Modin* and the performance of Pandas for specific dataframe operations.

 | Area                       | Description
 |:---                        |:---
 | Category                   | Concepts and Functionality
-| What you will learn        | How to accelerate the Pandas API using Modin.
+| What you will learn        | How to accelerate the Pandas API using Modin*.
 | Time to complete           | Less than 10 minutes

 ## Purpose